đŸ‡łđŸ‡± 🇬🇧

 A ‘healthy’ level of narcissism is sometimes difficult, but you can still live with it.
 It becomes a different story when there is malignant narcissism.
 Here it is not enough that someone admires their greatness, makes them feel important and special, or gives them preferential treatment.
 The other person is also demeaned or vanquished.
 This applies in particular to those who see through them, limits them, or isn’t to their liking.
 This version is fortunately very rare (1-4% of the population).
 But anyone who has had to deal with malignant narcissism as a child/partner knows better than anyone how damaging this is.

-Vulnerable Narcissism
+Vulnerable/Covert Narcissism

 Narcissism does not always mean that someone also pretends to be great.
 Especially in the face of much adversity, narcissism will sooner express itself as hypersensitive, introverted, easily offended, socially withdrawn and sometimes even depressed.
 They are very preoccupied with their own perceived shortcomings.
 Others have “not seen their greatness”, or complain that “you don’t see that they do ‘everything’ for you”.
 They often see themselves as victims and seek a lot of recognition.

 Their clumsy social behavior can generate a lot of sympathy and support - and makes you give them endless chances - but it is never good enough.
 Their passive-aggressive behavior belittles others, making them seem bigger.
-Many behaviors encourage dependency or, on the contrary, provoke shame and the feeling of having to justify yourself.
+Many behaviors encourage dependency or - on the contrary - provoke shame and the feeling of having to justify yourself.
 This version is also very harmful, because it is so rarely recognized.

 Not Everything is Narcissism

 Not everything is narcissism.
 Nowadays it is popular on social media to talk about THE narcissist as a big bogeyman and sadist.
-Usually, it is more likely to be someone who is emotionally immature; for example an egoist who is full of themselves.
 Moreover, during a divorce, everyone usually shows their worst side.
-A narcissistic personality disorder (“narcissism”) is structural.
-You will find a enduring and rigid pattern of disorders in thinking, feeling and acting.

 Recognizing Narcissism